lcpz/csg/README.md

 references, see this
 [survey](https://www.sciencedirect.com/science/article/pii/S0004370215001198).

-The two main classes are the following (both come with a graphical user interface (GUI)):
+Import the repository as a Maven project in Eclipse, or run one of the following
+JARs:

-- `SolverRandomProblems`: This allows the user to experiment with the different algorithms with randomly-generated problem instances.
+- `SolveRandomProblems`: This allows the user to experiment with the different algorithms with randomly-generated problem instances.
-- `SolverParticularProblem`: This allows the user to solver a particular problem, where the values of different coalitions (i.e., subsets) are stored in a file.
+- `SolveParticularProblem`: This allows the user to solver a particular problem, where the values of different coalitions (i.e., subsets) are stored in a file.
 Below are more details on the format of the file.